A Birdwatcher's Paradise

 A juvenile ‘i’iwi, a native honeycreeper, feeds on the nectar of the blue ‘ōpelu at Waikamoi.

-Waikamoi is home to the kiwikiu, or Maui parrotbill, a bird so rare its total population is estimated at only 500 individuals.
+Waikamoi is home to the kiwikiu, or Maui parrotbill, a bird so rare its population is estimated at 500 individuals.

-The yellow-green 'amakihi, another common Hawaiian forest bird, feeds from the tubular flowers of the koli'i, a native lobelia.
+The 'amakihi, another common native forest bird, feeds from the tubular flowers of the koli'i.